 A Parent’s Guide to Hosting a Party

 Parties are an important part of young people’s lives for socialization, relaxation, and entertainment.
-Unfortunately, hosting or going to a party often includes other activities that could prove harmful to teens.
+Unfortunately, hosting or going to a party can include other activities that could prove harmful to teens.
 Parents have the right to expect that social situations remain free from alcohol/drug use and other risk-taking behaviors.
-The purpose of the next section of this booklet is to help parents guide teens through times when pressure is great to engage in unhealthy behavior.
+If you choose to host a party for your teen and their friends remember you are ultimately responsible for the actions that occur on your property.

 10 Rules For Hosting a Party: